-Prince George ‘Resents’ The Press Already According To Royal Expert, And He’s Only 5-Years-Old
+Prince George ‘Resents’ The Press Already According To Royal Expert, And He’s Only 5 Years Old

 It’s not too surprising if you think about it.
-Imagine being just five-years-old and being followed everywhere by a horde of paparazzi.
+Imagine being just 5 years old and being followed everywhere by a horde of paparazzi.
 It could be a welcoming thing if you’re outgoing like Princess Charlotte, but it appears that for Prince George, the attention is already starting to bother him.

 Royal expert Kate Williams says that she can see the hints of resentment in the way he reacts to the cameras, detailed AOL UK.